herschelrs/herschelrs.github.io/practice-preliminaries/index.md

 ---
 I’ve rewritten the below a few times.
 It still feels like a very early draft, and it could be rewritten one hundred more times.

-> *you'll notice that the "timeline mindset" etc section is absent here. not sure it totally makes sense in this format? - HS1*
+> *you'll notice that the "timeline mindset" etc section is absent here. not sure it totally makes sense in this format? - HS*